kaishen-wang/kaishen-wang.github.io/_pages/cv.md

 ## Education
 ------
-* PhD student in University of Maryland, College Park (2025 - ongoing)
+* PhD student in University of Maryland, College Park (2025 - Present)
 * B.S. in Sichuan University (2021 - 2025)